 First, determine the cause of the irregularity.
 If the reason is a systemic disease – then the therapeutic team should be joined by a doctor who specializes in a given disease entity.

-Infertility treatment in Delhi is strictly dependent on the cause.
+Male infertility treatment in Delhi is strictly dependent on the cause.
 It may include pharmacological or surgical treatment.

 To cure infertility sometimes it is enough to change a man’s lifestyle:

 - increased physical activity ;

 - quitting smoking ;